Bring the Entire Family or Escape the Madness

 If you’ve been looking for a deep-fried turkey, look no further.
-Lula’s offers two entrée choices in their Thanksgiving meal, Cajun brined deep-fried turkey with Cajun turkey gravy or Roast beef tenderloin.
+Lula’s offers two entrée choices in their Thanksgiving meal, Cajun brined deep-fried turkey with Cajun turkey gravy or sliced beef tenderloin.

 Round out your feast with assorted Lula’s house desserts.
-Also offered will be family style sides such as bacon stuffed green onion smashed sweet potatoes, corn maque choux and dirty rice.
+Also offered will be family style sides such as olive oil smashed potatoes, corn maque choux and green beans & bacon.

 Be sure to check out the full bar where Lula’s vodka, Lula’s rum and Lula’s gin take centerstage.
 All spirits are made on premises and are made with 100% Louisiana sugarcane products.